 It is an assessment and planning framework supporting practitioners in determining:

 - Whether there is sufficient safety for the child to remain within the family, and what support is needed to aid the family in that transition;

 - Whether the situation is so dangerous that the child must be removed;

 - If the child is looked after, whether there is enough safety for the child to return home.

-Signs of Safety was developed from a spirit of appreciative inquiry, and the heart of the process revolves around a risk assessment and case planning format that is meaningful for all the professionals, the parents and children.
+Created by Andrew Turnell and Steve Edwards, the Signs of Safety model was developed from a spirit of appreciative inquiry, and the heart of the process revolves around a risk assessment and case planning format that is meaningful for all professionals, parents and children.

 Lincolnshire chose to adopt Signs of Safety as their practice model and meetings, supervision, panels, and assessments are framed using the Signs of Safety approach.